English version below

 link -> RULES FOR OBTAINING ADDITIONAL FUNDING IN THE FORM OF REAL COSTS

-If the round trip is made by low-emission means of transport, so-called „green travel”, i.e. the longest sections of the route are travelled by bus/coach, train, or carpooling, persons eligible for the travel allowance may apply for additional individual support for subsistence costs for up to additional 4 days of travel and a lump sum for travel at the “green travel” rate:
+If the journey to and from the host institution is made by means of low-emission transport, so-called “green travel”, i.e., the longest sections of the route are covered by bus, train, bicycle or car sharing, the Programme participants may apply for a lump sum for travel costs at the “green travel” rate:

 DISTANCE IN KM LUMP SUM FOR TRAVEL COSTS PER PARTICIPANT GREEN TRAVEL

-1. The scholarship period is specified in the scholarship agreement concerning the mobility.
-Co-financing of the „green travel” is not included in the period of stay at the host institution.
+2. The scholarship period is specified in the scholarship agreement concerning the mobility.
+Co-financing of the travel is not included in the period of stay at the host institution.

 IV.
 Accession to the Erasmus+ programme (scholarship agreement)